-You might be the person everyone turns to.
-The reliable one.
-The caretaker.
-The one who remembers birthdays, checks in when someone is struggling, and says yes even when you are exhausted.
+If you struggle with people pleasing, you might be the person everyone turns to.
+The reliable one who feels responsible for keeping everyone else comfortable.
+The caretaker who often puts other people’s needs ahead of your own.
+The one who remembers birthdays, checks in when someone is struggling, and says yes even when you are exhausted, overwhelmed, or already stretched too thin.

-From the outside, it can look like you have it all together.
-Inside, you might feel drained, resentful, or quietly invisible.
+People pleasing often looks like kindness from the outside, but it can become a pattern of ignoring your own needs, boundaries, and emotional limits.
+You may look like you have it all together, but inside, you might feel drained, resentful, or quietly invisible.
 You may find yourself wondering:

-Why do I keep showing up for everyone else while abandoning myself?
+Why do I keep showing up for everyone else while abandoning myself and ignoring my own boundaries?

-This is not about becoming selfish.
-Rather, it is about learning how to include yourself in the care you give.
+Setting boundaries is not about becoming selfish.
+Rather, it is about learning how to include yourself, your needs, and your limits in the care you give.

-People pleasing is more than simply being nice or considerate.
-It is a pattern of putting other people’s needs, emotions, and comfort ahead of your own so often that you lose touch with what you actually want or need.
+People pleasing is more than simply being nice, considerate, or easy to get along with.
+It is a pattern of putting other people’s needs, emotions, comfort, and approval ahead of your own so often that you lose touch with what you actually want, need, or feel.

-• Worry that others will be upset with you if you disappoint them
+- Worrying that others will be upset if you say no, set a limit, or disappoint them

-Over time, this can make you feel like your relationships depend on you constantly managing other people’s feelings.
+ver time, this people-pleasing pattern can make you feel like your relationships depend on you constantly managing other people’s feelings.
 It can also create a quiet sense of resentment: you keep showing up for everyone else, but who shows up for you?

 When you chronically put others first, you end up spending your emotional energy on everyone else’s needs and squeezing your own needs into whatever time or space is left.
 Often, there is not much left at all.

-This can lead to emotional exhaustion and numbness, trouble sleeping or relaxing, feeling disconnected from your own preferences and desires, increased anxiety or irritability, and feeling unappreciated or taken for granted.
+This can lead to people-pleasing burnout, emotional exhaustion and numbness, trouble sleeping or relaxing, feeling disconnected from your own preferences and desires, increased anxiety or irritability, and feeling unappreciated or taken for granted.

 Burnout from people pleasing is not just about doing too much; it is about doing too much in ways that are not aligned with your needs, limits, or values.
 You might feel like you are constantly pouring from an empty cup.